 A professional chef plans out her five course meal.
 A teacher lines up a lesson plan.
 A paperboy maps out his route.
-And...an advocate plans out an advocacy campaign.
+And...a digital campaigner plans out an advocacy campaign.

 If you want to be successful in your advocacy work, you need to be strategic in how you go about running an advocacy campaign.
 That strategizing relies heavily on your ability to not only plan but also establish the best possible plan.

 There’s not a one-size-fits-all blueprint for every advocacy campaign.
 There are too many variables, between your cause, goals, advocates, and more.

 What you can do, however, is follow a series of steps that have the kind of flexibility you’ll need to customize your campaign plan to your specific aims.

 The five steps to developing a strong advocacy campaign of any kind are:

 - Set a Goal.

 - Map Out a Timeline.